 - What is Router?

 - Types of Router

 - Advantages of Modem

 - Disadvantages of Modem

-- A modem is a device that modulates an analog signal to translate digital information, whereas Routers are computer networking devices that manage the data entering and leaving the network as well as data moving inside of the network.
+- A Modem is a device that modulates an analog signal to translate digital information, whereas Router is a computer networking device that manages the data entering and leaving the network as well as data moving inside of the network.

 - A modem operates on the Datalink layer, while Router can be operated at the Data Link Layer, Network Layer, and Physical Layer.

 - Modem brings in the requested information from the internet to your network whereas router distributes the requested information to your PC or laptop.